CloudNationHQ/terraform-azure-pdns/README.md

 ## Features

-Support the deployment of multiple private dns zones
+Support the deployment of multiple private dns zones.

-Enables the creation of multiple A, SRV, Alias, MX, and TXT records within each zone
+Enables the creation of multiple A, SRV, Alias, MX, and TXT records within each zone.

-Utilization of terratest for robust validation
+Utilization of terratest for robust validation.

-Allows multiple virtual network links per private dns zone
+Allows multiple virtual network links per private dns zone.

-Provides support for utilizing existing private dns zones
+Provides support for utilizing existing private dns zones.

 ## Requirements